 - Now it’s time to design your product.
 This is where we bring in our industrial designers.
 Your starting concepts will be expanded upon and further developed.
 The idea should become a product that meets your needs, follows your scope, and can be prototyped.
 This takes it from a rough idea (with possibly some pretty renderings that have no grounding in reality) to (usually) a 3D CAD model or other models closer to a tangible state.
 Some things, like soft-goods, usually don’t go into 3D.
 With those, you should still get more accurate 2D renderings created that show what the product will look like.

 - Once the design has been solidified to meet the requirements of the product, it’s time to get the first real prototype.
 Initial prototypes may not work completely the first time.
 In fact, they rarely do!
 This is where the idea becomes tangible and closer to its final form and is one of the best parts.

 Stage 3 – Validate

 - Using the first prototype, and others after it, we begin to validate the design.
+Often, mechanical engineers are involved in this stage and some before.
 Does it work, how well does it work, where does it break, what do we like and not like about it?
 All of these questions are asked, the prototype is reviewed, and revisions are made.
 This can be the longest part of product development.